Uzbekistan national football team

-The Uzbekistan national football team (Oʻzbekiston milliy futbol terma jamoasi / Ўзбекистон миллий футбол терма жамоаси) represents Uzbekistan in men's international football and is controlled by the Uzbekistan Football Association, the governing body for football in Uzbekistan.
+The Uzbekistan national football team (uz) represents Uzbekistan in men's international football and is controlled by the Uzbekistan Football Association, the governing body for football in Uzbekistan.

 Uzbekistan holds the highest competitive results among teams from Central Asia.
 At the 2011 Asian Cup, Uzbekistan reached the semi-finals of the tournament for the first time.
 At other competitions such as the Asian Games, Uzbekistan won the gold medal in 1994 in Japan, while finishing as the runners-up at the Afro-Asian Cup of Nations in 1995.
-They qualified for the FIFA World Cup for the first time in 2026.
+They qualified for the FIFA World Cup for the first time in 2026, becoming the first Central Asian country and the third post-Soviet state after Russia and Ukraine to qualify for the tournament.